J. R. Rotem

-Jonathan Reuven Rotem is a South African-American record producer, songwriter and music publisher.
+Jonathan Reuven Rotem (born July 23, 1975) is a South African-born American record producer, songwriter and music publisher.

 Biography

 Early life

-Rotem was born in South Africa to Jewish Israeli immigrant parents.
+Rotem was born in July 23, 1975 in Johannesburg, South Africa to Jewish Israeli immigrant parents.
 He moved to Canada at the age of two and to Moraga, California at the age of twelve.

 Rotem's entry point into music was in receiving classical piano instruction at a young age.
 When he attended Berklee College of Music in Boston it was initially with the intention of studying film scoring, but he ended up majoring in jazz composition.

 Career

-As his first major label placement, the Destiny's Child song "Fancy", from their 2001 album Survivor, is cited by Rotem as being his first 'big break', and the song that convinced the young producer that it was worth pursuing this career path.
+As his first major label placement, Destiny's Child song "Fancy", from their 2001 album Survivor, is cited by Rotem as being his first 'big break', and the song that convinced the young producer that it was worth pursuing this career path.
 Nevertheless, further success was not forthcoming and for years Rotem struggled to make further headway in the industry.